Nigel's Baby Club Diaries

 Playing with Cardboard Tubes

 In episode 9 of The Baby Club we were playing with Cardboard Tubes.
-Find out how this can help your baby learn and find out which nursery rhymes can help you.
+Found inside kitchen roll and wrapping paper, find out about some of the different play techniques and how they can help your baby learn.
+Plus find out which nursery rhymes can help you.

-In episode 10 of The Baby Club we were playing with Leaves.
-You can find leaves in many places, the park, your garden, maybe even your fridge.
+In episode 12 of The Baby Club we were playing with a Saucepan.
+We all have saucepans in the cupboard, so make sure you choose one that is clean and safe.
 Find out how they can help your baby learn and find out which nursery rhymes can help you.

 The Baby Club – Episode 13